Posted on Friday, 20ᵗʰ March, 2020

 PK Beville is the founder of Second Wind Dreams, an organisation who has developed an innovative ‘virtual dementia tour’ to help train people who work in any capacity with dementia sufferers.

-PK recently spoke at the December 2019 Lantern Conference on the Gold Coast and shared some invaluable knowledge gained from her extensive work in dementia research and the virtual tours.
+During the December 2019 Lantern Conference on the Gold Coast, PK shared some invaluable knowledge gained from her extensive work in dementia research and the virtual tours.

 To understand how the virtual dementia tour works and the impact it has on both carers and people with dementia, view this video.